Sprint Technique Warm up drills

-There is no doubt that time spent on warming up and cooling down will improve an athlete's level of performance and accelerate the recovery process needed before training or competing again.
-An element of the warm up program should include event specific drills to stimulate the appropriate neuromuscular action for the range of movement and correct posture.
+There is no doubt that time spent warming up and cooling down will improve an athlete's level of performance and accelerate the recovery process needed before training or competing again.
+An element of the warm-up program should include event-specific drills to stimulate the appropriate neuromuscular action for the range of movement and correct posture.

 Drills should be conducted wearing trainers and not spikes.
 In all the drills, the coach/athlete should ensure a tall and relaxed posture with a correct range of movement of the arms.
 Check for